 - Bring your attention to the center of the chest.
 Invite calm feelings.

 - Bring your attention to your physical body.
 Invite relaxation.

 - Be in relaxed stillness of mind, feelings and body remembering to breath consciously.

 - Be aware that there may be others in our circle doing the same inner practice at the weekly designated time.

 - Breathe a breath of Gratitude and Love for all.

 Art Thou In the Darkness?
-A new chant and video by Paulette Meier
+Chant and video by Paulette Meier